-- Small sediment sumps or mini-basins along swales to trap sediment 'slugs' if entrained in stormwater flow; - Treatment through a GPT or baffled sediment settlement underground tank at the drainage outlet of these two areas, - Protection of drains within these areas using: - vehicle exclusion. - stabilisation or lining of drains, - check-devices such as sediment sumps or mini-basins approximately every 50 metres to attenuate flows and encourage sediment dropout. - Programme Regular maintenance of drains and sediment traps to reduce loads within the system.
+- Small sediment sumps or mini-basins along swales to trap sediment 'slugs' if entrained in stormwater flow; - Treatment through a GPT or baffled sediment settlement underground tank at the drainage outlet of these two areas, - Protection of drains within these areas using: - o vehicle exclusion, - o stabilisation or lining of drains, - check-devices such as sediment sumps or mini-basins approximately every 50 metres to attenuate flows and encourage sediment dropout. - Provide and Sequence of Barry Sequence 1 Regular maintenance of drains and sediment traps to reduce loads within the system.